 In addition, for gazebos with soft tops, leaving leaves on the roof can lead to the downgrading of the waterproofing level.
 When the leaves are left they can start to rot, and this rotting process will eat away the Polyurethane coating on the soft top that makes it waterproof.
 Therefore, make sure you get rid of any leaves, twigs, dirt, and/or other debris from the floor and the walls of your gazebo, especially at the end of fall, when it is certain that you won't use it again for the year.
 To get rid of any surface debris that your broom might have missed, you can make use of a pressure washer and hose the gazebo down with water.
 Make sure you focus the spray on the cracks between boards and other hard to reach spaces.

-3. Get rid of the Cobwebs and Wipe down the Structure
+3. Get rid of the Cobwebs and Wipe down

 An essential step in preparing the gazebo for the winter is to wipe it down and remove any cobwebs, bird droppings, or other insect-related dirt that you can find.
 Since your structure has been left for a while, chances are, spiders and other insects would have turned corners into their homes, so getting rid of this is very important.
 Also, clear out the cobwebs on the walls of your structure and clean any spaces around the benches and steps.
 Don't let the snow build up so much before you do this.
 It might get difficult during the winter period.

 4. Remove Snow from the Roof